ehamiter/RoleCall/.github/instructions/app-instructions.instructions.md

 4. **Testing and Quality Assurance**:
     - After any significant change, build the app with a target of iPhone 16 to ensure there are no warnings or errors.
     - Do not run in a simulator.
 The user will test it on a physical device.
+    - Do not use version control; the user will manage the codebase directly.